tradecloud/tradecloud-docs-api-v2/buyer/complete.md

 - `Issued`, `Rejected` and `Confirmed` lines will become `Completed`
 - `In progress` and `Cancelled` lines cannot be completed
 - `Completed` lines cannot be completed again
+- Completing has precedence over cancelling at the same time

 ## Completing by resending an order